 Mr. Rudd envisioned creating dance from early on.
 He trained and worked with a variety of artists to develop himself as a multi-faceted choreographer.
 He has performed with Alberta Ballet, Carolina Ballet as a founding member, and Les Grands Ballet Canadiens de Montreal, achieving the rank of soloist.
 Mr. Rudd was honored to work on the creation of and dance for Cirque Du Soleil’s Zaia, their first resident show in Asia.
-Christopher also has performed in the opening ceremony of the 2010 Vancouver Olympics and guested with Pennsylvania Ballet, and The Metropolitan Opera for 3 seasons.
-Throughout his career he worked with a wide range of choreographers such as Mats Ek, Shen Wei, Diddy Veldman, Christopher Wheeldon, Mauro Bigonzetti, Margo Sappington, Mark Morris, Lynne Taylor-Corbett, Donald Mahler, Tyler Walters, and Robert Weiss.
-He also has been featured in works by George Balanchine, Jiri Kylian, William Forsythe, Jose Limon, Ohad Naharin, and Jean-Christophe Maillot.
+Rudd also has performed in the opening ceremony of the 2010 Vancouver Olympics and guested with Pennsylvania Ballet as well as The Metropolitan Opera for three seasons.
+Throughout his career he worked with a wide range of choreographers such as Mats Ek, Shen Wei, Didy Veldman, Christopher Wheeldon, Mauro Bigonzetti, Margo Sappington, Mark Morris, Lynne Taylor-Corbett, Donald Mahler, Tyler Walters, and Robert Weiss.
+He also has been featured in works by George Balanchine, Jiri Kylian, William Forsythe, José Limón, Ohad Naharin, and Jean-Christophe Maillot.